Mind of a Man

 Mind of a Man is a game show broadcast by Game Show Network, with DeRay Davis as host.
 On each episode, two female contestants attempt to figure out what men believe about marriage, dating, work, and other subjects.
 Similar to Family Feud, the questions have previously been answered by a survey of one hundred men.
 Over the course of four rounds, a celebrity panel consisting of two men and a woman helps the contestants by offering their opinions about the correct answers to the surveys.
 The winner advances to the bonus round, which features a top prize of $10,000.

-The series, green-lit on August 16, 2013, began airing on January 8, 2014 and concluded on May 14, 2014.
-Critical reception for the series was mixed, with one writer calling it "a lot of fun" while another arguing the premise to be "low-minded."
+The series, green-lit on August 16, 2013, began airing on January 8, 2014, and concluded on May 14, 2014.
+Critical reception for the series was mixed, with one writer calling it "a lot of fun" while another arguing the premise to be "low-minded".

+Despite its short run, this was the second game show in history to have two female contestants playing.
+31 years ago, The first short-lived, male-oriented game show to have two female contestants playing was Just Men! hosted by Betty White who would later win her daytime emmy for outstanding game show host at the time.
+Airing in daytime on NBC in 1983.